The Prince and the Pauper: Television

+In 2017 Hallmark Channel released the movie Switched at Christmas, starring Candace Cameron Bure playing both twin sisters Kate Lockhart and Chris Dixon who swap after comparing their lifes.

 The 2017 Japanese anime series Princess Principal uses a similar story as the background for the characters Ange and Princess Charlotte; their history is revealed by Ange under the guise of a fairy tale named "The Princess and the Pickpocket".
 Ten years prior to the start of the series, Ange, who was actually the real Princess Charlotte, met Princess, who was actually a common pickpocket named Ange and looked identical to her.
 They befriended one another and eventually decided to trade places for a day.
 Soon after the switch, however, a Revolution broke out and divided their country, separating the girls and leaving them trapped in each other's roles.

-In The Princess Switch (a Netflix romantic Christmas film released in November 2018 starring Vanessa Hudgens) Margaret, the Duchess of Montenaro, changes place with baker Stacy who she accidentally meets.
+In The Princess Switch (a Netflix romantic Christmas film released in November 2018 starring Vanessa Hudgens), Margaret, the Duchess of Montenaro, changes places with baker Stacy, whom she accidentally meets.
 That plot results in 2 new love stories.
+This film is the first installment in the Princess Switch trilogy.
+It was followed by a sequel, The Princess Switch: Switched Again, which premiered on November 19, 2020, and the threequel, The Princess Switch 3: Romancing the Star, which premiered on November 18, 2021.
+The series is produced by Netflix and released exclusively through its streaming services as Netflix Original Films.

+Sister Swap is a 2021 American series of TV films starring sisters Kimberly Williams-Paisley and Ashley Williams.
+The films were originally broadcast on Hallmark Channel, as part of the channel's "Countdown to Christmas" seasonal programming.

 Video games

 In 1996, C&E, a Taiwanese software company, released an RPG video game for Sega Genesis entitled 新乞丐王子/Xīn qǐgài wángzǐ ("New Beggar Prince").
 Its story was inspired by the book, with the addition of fantastic elements such as magic, monsters, and other RPG themes.
 The game was ported to PC in 1998.
 It was eventually licensed in an English translation and released in 2006 as Beggar Prince by independent game publisher Super Fighter Team.
 This was one of the first new games for the discontinued Sega platform since 1998 and is perhaps the first video game adaptation of the book.